Separating the memory of reionization from cosmology in the Ly$\alpha$ forest power spectrum at the post-reionization

 As the complement to the 3D broadband measurements, the \lya forest 1D power spectrum requires the cross-correlation between pixels along the same line of sight.
 Mathematically, the expression is given by integrating the 3D counterpart over the perpendicular direction (i.e. $k_{\perp}$) to the line of sight \citep{2013A&A...559A..85P}, taking the form (see Eq.~10 of \citealt{2019MNRAS.487.1047M} for a detailed derivation)

 where $b_F$ and $b_{\Gamma}$ are the bias parameters that relate flux fluctuations to density and radiation fluctuations, respectively.
 The first term of Eq.~(\ref{eq:p1d}) is the conventional 1D \lya forest power spectrum, which includes the non-linear effects attributed to the non-linear growth, peculiar velocities and pressure and thermal broadening \citep{2003ApJ...585...34M, 2015JCAP...12..017A}.
+In contrast, the second term corresponds to the memory of reionization in the 1D \lya forest power spectrum.
+Hence, it contains the 1D analog of the cross-power spectrum of matter and transparency of the IGM (see Eq.~\ref{eq:psi}), which parametrizes how transparent a given patch of the sky that reionizes at a given redshift is compared to another patch that reionizes at a different redshift, and cross-correlates it with the distribution of matter to capture the inside-out nature of cosmic reionization.

 Regarding the 3D-to-1D mapping, parametrization for the cross-power spectrum of matter and transmission $P^{1\mathrm{D}}_{m,\psi}$ is motivated by integrating Eq.~(\ref{eq:psi}) over $k_\perp$.
-We find that the analytic form of the template (Eq.~\ref{eq:yukawa}) remains unchanged for the 1D \lya forest power spectrum.
+We find that the analytic form of the template Eq.~(\ref{eq:yukawa}) remains unchanged for the 1D \lya forest power spectrum.
 The Yukawa-like template also preserves the physical meaning of the three template parameters, only that the variation of $\alpha_{\rm re}$ with different reionization scenarios is affected by the integration.